-The Self Healing Network allows your teams to stay up-to-date with the latest in cyber security and remain one step ahead.
+The SETH allows your teams to stay up-to-date with the latest in cyber security and remain one step ahead.

-“Our Self Healing Network product is used on a daily basis to help our team protect the network for an international defense contractor.
+“Our SETH product is used on a daily basis to help our team protect the network for an international defense contractor.
 In the current environment, this industry, and this client in particular is constantly being probed.
 We detect these connections, report on them, block them, and deploy our hunt bot to further investigate.
-Once we get the results from SHN, we can confidently say whether or not more work is needed.
+Once we get the results from SETH, we can confidently say whether or not more work is needed.
 So far, it’s managed to stop everything we’ve detected.” – Dave Roberts

-There are various benefits of using the Self Healing Network, including:
+There are various benefits of using the SETH, including: